The Fighting Prince of Donegal

 The Fighting Prince of Donegal is a 1966 adventure film starring Peter McEnery and Susan Hampshire, based on the novel Red Hugh: Prince of Donegal by Robert T. Reilly.
 It was released by the Buena Vista Distribution Company.
+The film was shot entirely at and near Pinewood Studios in Buckinghamshire.

 Plot

 Set in the late 1580s, the film very loosely follows the real-life exploits of the 16th-century Irish prince Hugh Roe "Red Hugh" O'Donnell.
 The story begins when Hugh's father, the Chief of the Name, dies, leaving his son as Chief of Clan O'Donnell.
 With his accession to the throne, an Irish prophecy is seemingly fulfilled which promises independence from Elizabethan and English rule.
 In response, the Queen's Lord Lieutenant abducts him and imprisons him in Dublin Castle as a hostage for the Clan's good behavior.
 After a daring escape, he flies across Ireland with the sons of Hugh Roe O'Neill.

 The O'Donnell lords see this occurrence as the opportunity to strike back at the foreigners by force, but Hugh convinces them the right plan is to band together with the other clans of the island, and bargain for their freedom from a position of strength.
 As he prepares for battle, O'Donnell also courts the beautiful Kathleen McSweeney, to further augment the clans of Ireland.